 Not Just Another Transient Designer

-The Transgressor 2 from Boz goes above and beyond what you would expect from other standard transient designers.
-It gives you the ability to craft the sound of drums and other instruments through attack, sustain and timbre.
+The Transgressor 2 plugin from Boz goes above and beyond what you would expect from other standard transient designers.
+It gives you the ability to craft the sound of drums and other instruments through the attack, sustain, and timbre.
 The Transgressor combines a transient designer with two equalizers.
-Transgressor not only lets you equalize the attack and sustain portions of the instrument’s envelope individually, but it also lets you dial in the specific low, mid, and high frequencies independently on each.
+Transgressor 2 plugin not only lets you equalize the attack and sustain portions of the instrument’s envelope individually, but it also lets you dial in the specific low, mid, and high frequencies independently on each.

 What if you need a brighter attack but want to keep the dark resonance of toms or kick drum?
 Perhaps you need more midrange attack but wish to brighten the resonance of a hi-hat?
 Perhaps you’re happy with the overall sound of snare but the attack is just a little too bright.
 The answer is the Transgressor.
 Only Transgressor gives you the ability to control transients and sustain without compromising one for the other.